johnbrooks33/mips/mips/mip2/mip2.md

 1. Larger orders tend to suffer greater slippage.
 On average, only 1% of the pool's funds can maintain reasonable prices.
 2. When the price leaves the liquidity provider's entry price, there will be impermanent losses, compared with holding the equivalent position + collateral.

 From a macro perspective, the old price formula did not make use of the index price, and it only priced based on the inventory in the pool, which was a lack of efficiency.
-In fact, human market makers will consider the index price and place the order near the middle price, while the liquidity far away from the middle price is limited.
+In fact, human market makers will consider the index price and place the orders near the middle price, while the liquidity far away from the middle price is limited.

 ## Rationale and features
 The proposed price (`P`) formula introduces both index price (`i`) and risk exposure (`E`).
 The price equals to the index price when there is no risk exposure.
 The greater the risk exposure, the farther the price is away from the index price.